 The scores will be calculated as follows:

 - For each submission, the score for each test case is calculated according to your program or output.

 - For each submission, the score for each subtask is the minimum of the scores for the test cases in the subtask.

 - The final score for each subtask is the maximum of the scores for this subtask across all submissions.

 - The final score for each task is the sum of the scores for its subtasks.
-This sum is rounded to the nearest integer.
+This sum is rounded to the nearest 2 decimal places.

 For example, consider a contestant who made two submissions on a task that contains two subtasks.
 If the first submitted solution got 30 points for the first subtask and 10 points for the second subtask, and the second solution got 0 points for the first subtask and 40 points for the second subtask, then the final score for this task will be 70.

 Contestants can use the grading system to view the status of their submissions and get a short report on the compilation errors of their source code.